-Never exceed any of the recommended weight restrictions.
+Never exceed any of the ATV weight restrictions.

 Trailer Tongue Weight is the downward force exerted on the hitch by the trailer coupler when the trailer is fully loaded and the coupler is at its normal towing height.
+Refer to the Load Capacity Ratings chart for tongue weight information.

 Always maintain a slow speed when trailering and towing and avoid sudden accelerations, quick maneuvers, and sudden stops.
 Braking distance will be affected when towing a trailer.
 When towing a trailer, always maintain slow speed and allow more stopping distance than when not towing a trailer.